micromark/common-markup-state-machine/readme.md

 > Some parts that are still in progress:
 >
 > *   Adapters
-> *   Constructs and extensions
+> *   Define the regular constructs
-> *   Rewrite flow state machine for updates
 > *   Adapter for rich text to check whether emphasis, strong, resource, or
 >     reference sequences make up syntax or text
 > *   Tokenizing the input stream in reverse (GFM allows `asd@asd.com`, so it
 >     seems we need to somehow allow to match the `@` and parse backwards)
+> *   Add an appendix of extensions

 ## Table of contents